sophie-la-li/duckdb-php/docs/md/running-queries.md

 // ... here you can use both $duckdbFirstConnection and $duckdbSecondConnection
 ```

-In next section you will see how to deal with the result for reading queries.
+In the next section you will see how to deal with the result for reading queries.